-nes for Transfer Students Major Choice Determine declared major and access specific major course requirements.
-Prior Progress -Verify student has paid the \$85 enrollment deposit and completed the Transfer Registration Authorization Form -Encourage them to complete online orientationReview transfer credits in AIS/DARS, and Filebound, plus any other info which the student presentsConsider petition for credits that did not transfer or over 10 years oldDetermine what portion of Gen-Ed is completedDetermine Placement in Gen-Ed or major courses based on previous work.
+Major Choice Determine declared major and access specific major course requirements.
+Prior Progress -Verify student has paid the \$85 enrollment deposit and completed the Transfer Registration Authorization Form -Encourage them to complete online orientation. -Review transfer credits in AIS/DARS, and Filebound, plus any other info which the student presents. -Consider petition for credits that did not transfer or over 10 years old. -Determine what portion of Gen-Ed is completed. -Determine Placement in Gen-Ed or major courses based on previous work.
 4. All Remedial courses should be completed in first 30 cr.
 5. All Math & English skills must be completed in first 60 cr.
-6. Direct to Accuplacer testing in the Center for Academic Enrichment if required.
+Direct to Accuplacer testing in the Center for Academic Enrichment if required.
 4-year Planning -Discuss 1-4 year course plan for declared majors, or exploratory courses for undeclared students.
 4. Go over course plan with student and verify their understanding.
 5. Discuss goals, career plans, and co-curricular activities important for success.
-Current Course Choice -Direct student in choosing courses for current semester registrationVerify that chosen courses will further student's progress toward degreeVerify whether chosen courses are offered in the desired semester.
+Current Course -Direct student in choosing courses for current semester registration.
+Choice -Verify that chosen courses will further student's progress toward degree. -Verify whether chosen courses are offered in the desired semester.
 Advisor Actions -Mark student "Advised" in Student Enrollment/Permit section of AIS.
-Enter notes on advising session in AIS/Starfish. -Register student for courses or direct student to PAWS for course registrationDetermine if any DARS substitutions or exceptions are indicated and complete that paperwork.
-NOTE: Transfer students who are allowed to register by admissions will be marked "provisional" until Dept. Chair reviews registrationBe aware of immunization and admissions restrictions and direct student to proper course of action. -Verify student has an understanding of their current financial status and encourage SALT enrollment and participation. -Encouraged student to log into Starfish and set up their profile.
+Enter notes on advising session in AIS/Starfish. -Register student for courses or direct student to PAWS for course registration. -Determine if any DARS substitutions or exceptions are indicated and complete that paperwork.
+NOTE: Transfer students who are allowed to register by admissions will be marked "provisional" until Dept. Chair reviews registration. -Be aware of immunization and admissions restrictions and direct student to proper course of action. -Verify student has an understanding of their current financial status. -Encouraged student to log into Starfish and set up their profile.
 Future Student Actions -Give student your business card/contact info, office hours, and preferred mode of contact. -Spring semester: direct student to complete online advising survey.

-D. gtPAthways and Statewide Articulation Agreements

-Advising Guidelines about gtPathways and Statewide Articulation Agreements gtPathways Courses Written Communication GT-CO1: Introductory Writing Course (minimum 3 credits) GT-CO2: Intermediate Composition (minimum 3 credits) GT-CO3: Advanced Writing Course (minimum 3 credits) Mathematics GT-MA1 Arts & Humanities - at least 2 courses GT-AH1: Arts and Expression GT-AH2: Literature Humanities GT-AH3: Ways of Thinking GT-AH4: Foreign World Languages (must be Intermediate/200 level or above) History GT-HI1 - at least 1 course Social & Behavioral Sciences - at least 1 course GT-SS1: Economic or Political Systems GT-SS2: Geography GT-SS3: Human Behavior, Culture, or Social Frameworks Natural and Physical Sciences GT-SC1: course with required laboratory (1 required) GT-SC2: lecture course without laboratory Guidelines for gtPathways Courses All classes listed in gtPathways are guaranteed to transfer.
-May use gtPathways courses to meet general education requirements.
-Statewide Transfer Articulation Agreements Effectively utilizes AA and AS degrees in the subject of the Statewide Transfer Articulation Agreement: AA in Economics. (aka: "Degrees with Designation").
-Enables completers to enroll, with junior status, at a receiving 4-year institution.
-Allows student to complete the bachelor's degree in no more than 60 additional credits (except ECE, ELED, &amp; Engineering).
+D. gtPathways and Statewide Articulation Agreements Advising Guidelines about gtPathways and Statewide Articulation Agreements gtPathways Written Communication Courses GT-CO1: Introductory Writing Course (minimum 3 credits) GT-CO2: Intermediate Composition (minimum 3 credits) GT-CO3: Advanced Writing Course (minimum 3 credits) Mathematics GT-MA1 Arts & Humanities - at least 2 courses GT-AH1: Arts and Expression GT-AH2: Literature Humanities GT-AH3: Ways of Thinking GT-AH4: Foreign World Languages (must be Intermediate/200 level or above) History GT-HI1 - at least 1 course Social & Behavioral Sciences - at least 1 course GT-SS1: Economic or Political Systems GT-SS2: Geography GT-SS3: Human Behavior, Culture, or Social Frameworks Natural and Physical Sciences GT-SC1: course with required laboratory (1 required) GT-SC2: lecture course without laboratory Guidelines for All classes listed in gtPathways are guaranteed to transfer. gtPathways May use gtPathways courses to meet general education requirements.
+Courses Statewide • Effectively utilizes AA and AS degrees in the subject of the Statewide Transfer Transfer Articulation Agreement: Articulation AA in Economics. (aka: "Degrees with Designation").
+Agreements • Enables completers to enroll, with junior status, at a receiving 4-year institution. • Allows student to complete the bachelor's degree in no more than 60 additional credits (except ECE, ELED, & Engineering).
 Does not guarantee admission to the school or the bachelor's degree program.
-Receiving institution decides how to apply "additional required coursework."

-Current Finalized Agreements

-Of the current Statewide Transfer Articulation Agreements (with "common degree programs"), CSU-Pueblo offers the following:
+Paceiving institution decides how to apply "additional required Receiving institution decides how to apply "additional required coursework."
+Current Finalized Of the current Statewide Transfer Articulation Agreements (with Agreements "common degree programs"), CSU-Pueblo offers the following: